nicktehrany/dotfiles/README.md

 Check the [.travis.yml](https://github.com/nicktehrany/dotfiles/blob/master/.travis.yml) for packages that will be installed, if not already installed. **All existing links or config files will be overwritten!** (Check [.install.conf.yaml](https://github.com/nicktehrany/dotfiles/blob/master/install.conf.yaml) for all links)

-Then just open a new terminal.
+Then just open a new konsole.
 The updating and installing of submodules and vscode plugins will take a few minutes.

+Next, to set the default konsole theme, open the konsole menu (`Ctrl` + `Shift` + `m`), under settings select manage profiles, then select `blue_default` and set it as default.
-Next, to have the status bar of tmux work correctly run inside tmux `prefix` + `I` to install required plugins via tpm, followed by reloading tmux with `prefix` + `R`.
+Lastly, to have the status bar of tmux work correctly run inside tmux `prefix` + `I` to install required plugins via tpm, followed by reloading tmux with `prefix` + `R`.

 ## Commands